 Description of how you have tested or evaluated the workability of any new technical or operational methods proposed in this document and how they compare to established arrangements.

 No new technical or operational methods are being proposed beyond those necessary for replacing the NTIA acting as the IANA Functions Contract Administrator and the Root Zone Management Process Administrator.
 The necessary changes include the accountability mechanisms associated with the creation of PTI as an affiliate of ICANN and the Root Zone environment.
-Implications of the changes to the Root Zone environment are described in IV.
-A, and implications of the proposed accountability framework, including the PTI, the ICANN-PTI Contract, the IFR, the CSC, and the customer complaint and escalation procedures are described in IV.
+Implications of the changes to the Root Zone environment are described in Section IV.
+A, and implications of the proposed accountability framework, including the PTI, the ICANN-PTI Contract, the IFR, the CSC, and the customer complaint and escalation procedures are described in Section IV.
 B.

-The CWG-Stewardship has evaluated the workability of these elements and determined that all are workable.
-The summary of the evaluations is provided below.
+The CWG-Stewardship has evaluated these elements and determined that all are workable.
+A summary of the evaluations is provided below.
 For details of the methodology, please refer to Annex R.